 If you choose to pay less than the full amount, the remaining balance due will be reflected on the next month’s bill, plus monthly interest charges could be added.
 In addition, there could be annual fees added to the outstanding balance on the card.
 Some card issuers may offer a larger spending limit or other incentives to compensate for the annual fee, which can range from less than $100 to several hundred dollars.
 However, not all credit cards have an annual fee.

 How does a store card work?

 Most store cards operate just like a credit card.
 You make a purchase, the bill comes every month, and you make a payment.
 You don’t have to pay the balance in full each month and a store card is not likely to have an annual fee.
-If you do not pay the balance in full, you may incur a finance charge and pay interest on the remaining balance of the monthly bill.
+If you do not pay the balance in full, you may incur an additional charge and pay interest on the remaining balance of the monthly bill.

-Unlike a credit card issued by a major card company, which can often be used most anywhere, retail store cards can only be used in the store (or family of stores) that issued the card.
+Unlike a credit card issued by a major card company, which can often be used anywhere, retail store cards can only be used in the store (or family of stores) that issued the card.
 For example, you couldn’t buy groceries with a store card issued by a department store.

 Which one is right for you?

 The type of card you use depends on your individual needs.
 Here are some reasons you may choose one type of card over another.

 Limited use.
 Where you plan to use the card most often will influence which type of card you should choose.
 If you want the flexibility of using it in many different places, then a credit card will work best.
 If you only want to use the card to shop regularly at a specific store, the store card may work better for you.